LeelaRamyaSri93/Build-With-Clarity/bolg-mirror/This-isn't-a-success-story-yet.md

 ---

+> A 6-month journey to grow my skills — one tool, one challenge, one reflection at a time.
+Unpolished but progressing: dispatches from a perpetual learner

+---
 Hey there!
 I’m Ramya—an undergraduate in Artificial Intelligence and Data Science, steadily navigating my way into cloud-native data engineering.

 This blog isn’t a portfolio of finished projects or polished achievements.